top of page

 When I shared where we’d need to go, he was also surprised, but maybe not as invested in arguing against the resort’s architectural decisions.

-“Just in case you didn’t do enough damage on the mountain when you came here,” I laughed.
+“Just in case you didn’t do enough damage on the mountain before you came here,” I laughed.

 We gripped the railings and proceeded carefully.
 Just past the door, a young woman welcomed us as though we were asking for a dining reservation, rather than seeking medical expertise and a potential diagnosis.